If you would like to learn more about setting up this printer, as well as save time and money while shipping, sign up for a ShipStation trial here.

-Before we get started, make sure that you have already installed your label printer on your computer.
-Please follow these articles for instructions on how to set up your printer with ShipStation:
+Before we get started, make sure that you have already setup your label printer on your computer.
+Please see these articles for instructions on how to set up your printer with ShipStation:

-First, open Terminal from the Spotlight Search in the upper righthand corner on the Menu Bar of your computer screen. and type a command to enable the CUPS web interface.
-If you did not receive the web interface error, click here to continue the CUPS setup.
+Open Terminal from the Spotlight Search in the upper righthand corner on the Menu Bar of your computer screen.

 Terminal will update with the following highlighted information:

-On the page that appears, click on the label printer whose default settings are being edited.
+On the page that appears, click on the printer you wish to edit.
 For this example, we are configuring the Zebra LP 2844:

 On the next page, click the Administration drop down menu and choose Set Default Options.

-If a popup Authentication Required appears, enter your computer's admin user credentials since this impacts all users on the computer.
+If a popup Authentication Required appears, you'll need to enter your computer's admin user credentials.

-Once your admin credentials have been entered, you should see the General Options.
-Change Media Size to "4.00x6.00" and click Printer Settings at the top.
+Change Media Size to "4.00x6.00" and then click Printer Settings at the top.
 Do not click Set Default Options just yet.

-On Printer Settings, adjust the Darkness and Print Rate as such:
+On Printer Settings, adjust the Darkness and Print Rate: